Skip to content

 effectively begins – by looking at the larger key areas when embarking on the

-divorce process.
+process.
 After an initial consultation and upon becoming a client, David’s

 fees are seventy five pounds per hour, a third of the average hourly cost of a